shivaprasad2394/c/sam_skillup_discussion.md

 - Before main() is even called, the "C run-time libraries"  run various start-up code.
 This includes copying down values into .data and .bss.
 So the above line is actually executed before your program even starts.

-- If you initialize a static storage duration variable with a value, then most systems store it in a segment called .data.
+- If you initialize a static variable with a value, then most systems store it in a segment called .data.
 If you don't initialize it, or explicitly initialize it to zero, it gets stored in another segment called .bss

 - line containing the initialization is not executed the first time the function is entered (as often taught in beginner classes) - it is not executed inside the function at all and it is always ignored during function execution.